OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 eth_deposit is an example of moving Ether from Ethereum (Layer 1) onto the Arbitrum (Layer 2) chain.
+##### Note that, <span style="text-decoration:underline">instead of going through a contract</span>, you can also transfer Ether into the Arbitrum chain simply by sending a `depositEth` transaction to the GlobalInbox deployed on the Layer 1.

 ## Running locally
 ---